 A spiritual sanctuary, to offer mountain scenery, and the most hidden hot spring in Osaka.

 Mt.
-Inunaki, located in Izumisano City of Osaka is well known for its hidden hot spring resort and Shipporyu-ji Temple「 七宝瀧寺 」, headquarters of the Inunaki school of Shugendo, which is one of the oldest Shugendo temples founded by En-no-gyoja about 1,300 years ago.
+Inunaki, located in Izumisano City of Osaka is well known for its hidden hot spring resort and Shipporyu-ji Temple「 七宝瀧寺 」.
+The headquarters of the Inunaki school of Shugendo, which is one of the oldest Shugendo temples founded by En-no-gyoja about 1,300 years ago.

 The almost completely transparent of natural sodium hydrogen carbonate hot spring here is said to be effective for rheumatism, neuralgia, gastrointestinal diseases, and skin diseases as well as skin beautification.